tjuckett/dnd_homebrew/campaigns/astral_conclave_campaign/05_sessions/session_06_2026-06-04_brainstorming.md

 - The tuned crystals can help Stony and Selix retune the scanner toward Mirrordune and later identify Heliox-side infrastructure.

 ## Core Tension
 - The route is no longer "which relay next?"
-It is "can they catch the active charging operation before it disappears?"
+It is "can they survive the active signal that was left on purpose?"
 - Cinderhook's silence is a clue, not a destination focus:
   - the second relay has been cleaned out,
   - the Conclave has already reacted to Sandglass,
   - and the chain is collapsing backward toward Mirrordune and Heliox.
-- Mirrordune is the live operation:
+- Mirrordune is the trap:
-  - charged crystals,
+  - decoy crystal charging,
-  - controlled or abandoned Heliox workers,
+  - false workers or remote-controlled bodies,
-  - evacuation,
+  - warp-out anchors,
-  - purge charges,
+  - a leyline-amplified explosive,
-  - and tracks or transit records leading to Heliox.
+  - and enough real evidence to lure the party into the blast radius.
 - Heliox is the next arc:
   - the signal is faint because it is hidden inside ordinary civic systems,
   - the Conclave presence is administrative and embedded,